 Train kitchen staff in the 'First In, First Out' rule.
-This means adding date labels to food with the oldest stock at the front and on top, ensuring they are used first.
+This means rotating inventory so the oldest stock is used first to minimise food loss.

-Use effective storage methods, such as airtight containers and appropriate refrigeration to help stock stay fresh for longer.
+Use effective storage methods, such as airtight containers.
+This means adding date labels to food, putting oldest stock at the front and on top, and ensuring they are used first.
+Rotating inventory minimises food loss to help stock stay fresher for longer.